AlfaomegaGrupoEditor/alfaomega-ebooks/README-EN.md

 ##  Installation

 1. Upload `alfaomega-ebooks` to the `/wp-content/plugins/` directory.
 The recommended way is to use the WordPress plugin [WP Pusher](https://wppusher.com/) and set up the GitHub repository [Alfaomega eBooks](https://github.com/AlfaomegaGrupoEditor/alfaomega-ebooks) on branch `Main` in order to receive the code updates automatically.
 2. Setup in the WordPress `wp-config.php` file the WooCommerce API credentials.
 If you don't have the `WooCommerce API keys`, you can generate them in the `WooCommerce settings`.
 You can find more information in the [WooCommerce REST API documentation](https://woocommerce.github.io/woocommerce-rest-api-docs/#authentication).
+Make sure to give **read and write** permissions.
+Copy the generated keys to the WordPress `wp-config.php` file in the root of the website.
 ```PHP
 /** WooCommerce API keys */
 define( 'WOOCOMMERCE_API_KEY', 'ck_*************************');